pipelinelabo/datalaiq-wiki/tuning/tuning.md

 * `tag=*` - This reads from all tags on the system.
 You likely do not need to do this.
 Instead, make sure you only query tags you expect to extract data from (such as `tag=json`).
 * `grep bar | alias DATA myData` - These two modules filter data down to just those that have the bytes "bar" anywhere in the DATA portion, and then alias the DATA to an enumerated value.
 The filter in the following JSON module already does this, and can take advantage of indexer acceleration if simply used directly (and without the `-e` flag).
 Additionally, the `grep` module does not support acceleration.
 * `json -e myData foo=bar baz` - The JSON module extracts "baz", but that field is never used.
-This is an optimization that Gravwell can detect and simply remove for you, but depending on your usage, you could still incur an extraction performance penalty for doing so.
+This is an optimization that DatalaiQ can detect and simply remove for you, but depending on your usage, you could still incur an extraction performance penalty for doing so.
 Avoid unused extractions.

 A much faster and equivalent query could be: